jvmntkia/sale-workflow/partner_contact_sale_info_propagation/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module propagates Salesperson and Sales Channel from Company to Contacts
+This module propagates Salesperson and Sales Teams from Company to Contacts

-- Put the *Salesperson* or *Sales Channel* of the parent company when the contact doesn't have a *Salesperson* or *Sales Channel* and this parent company is assigned.
+- Put the *Salesperson* or *Sales Teams* of the parent company when the contact doesn't have a *Salesperson* or *Sales Teams* and this parent company is assigned.
 - When the company changes the *Salesperson*, it fills with the same *Salesperson* all the contacts that don't have any or have the previous *Salesperson* of the parent company.
-- When the company changes the *Sales Channel*, it fills with the same *Sales Channel* all the contacts that don't have any or have the previous *Sales Channel* of the parent company.
+- When the company changes the *Sales Teams*, it fills with the same *Sales Teams* all the contacts that don't have any or have the previous *Sales Teams* of the parent company.

 **Table of contents**